stephensxu/twitter_analytics/README.md

 ## Running The Software

-1. Download the repo in your local computer.
+* Download the repo in your local computer.
-2. In terminal/command line, cd to the root directory of this project
+* In terminal/command line, cd to the root directory of this project
+* Run `cp .env.example .env`
+* Enter your own TWITTER_API_KEY and TWITTER_API_SECRET to the matching line in `.env` file
-3. bundle install --without production
+* bundle install --without production
-4. rerun -x rackup
+* rerun -x rackup
-5. In browser, visit "localhost:9292"
+* In browser, visit "localhost:9292"